-Davis, a Republican, was the representative for Illinois's 3rd congressional district from 1883 to 1885.
+Davis was the representative for Illinois’s 3rd congressional district and was a Republican.
+He served from 1883 to 1885.

 From Mar 1879 to Mar 1885, Davis missed 190 of 1,122 roll call votes, which is 16.9%.
 This is better than the median of 29.1% among the lifetime records of representatives serving in Mar 1885.
 The chart below reports missed votes over time.